nanvel/slides-ddd/presentation/20_anemic_domain.md

 - Data model projected from a relational model into objects
 - Too much logic inside use cases
-- All the domain logic resides in services rather than mostly spread across Entities and Value Objects
+- All the domain logic resides in services rather than mainly spread across Entities and Value Objects